-Reminding investors of their overall portfolio allocation is a good tactic to anxiety amidst the DC headlines.
-If you're looking for tools and insights to help coach clients, please check out our advisor playbook.
+If you're looking for tools and insights to help coach clients, please check out our Advisor Playbook.
 It has suggestions on anticipating and managing investor biases through economic cycles and market volatility.
-Additionally, if you have questions about your client portfolio allocations, we can provide a portfolio consultation, where we benchmark your portfolio versus our model portfolios for comparative analytics.
+Additionally, if you've got questions about your client portfolio allocations, we can provide a portfolio consultation where we benchmark your portfolio versus our model portfolios for comparative analytics.
 We are here to support you.

 Past performance is no guarantee of future results.